OpenWines/area_cepages_france/README.md

 ## Preparation

-This package include the scripts to automate data retrieving and filtering. it relies on various utilities like pdftohtml to extract PDF content, a Python script and varous Unix command line utilities.
+This package includes the scripts to automate data retrieving and filtering. it relies on various utilities like pdftohtml to extract PDF content, a Python script and varous Unix command line utilities.
 We do not warranty that it will work on Windows computer.

 You just have to do the following